Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/02_PTesting&Analysis.md

 ---

-# 2.64 Recommended Future Testing Standard
+# 2.65 Recommended Current Testing Standard

-The lessons from this legacy period suggest a stronger testing standard for the current robot.
+The lessons from this period suggest a stronger current test record.

-A test should ideally record:
+Each test should ideally include:

 ```text
 date